PRATIKBAGADE1/Match-Game-React/README.md

 > ### _Things to Keep in Mind_
-> - **Pratik Bagade**
+> - Developed by :- **Pratik Bagade** (L.Y.Computer Engineer)
+> - From :- GOvernment College Of Engineering Jalgaon.
+> -
+> - So Enjoy the games guys by downloading it.
->
+> - Good by...!!!!
-> - All components you implement should go in the `src/components` directory.
-> - Don't change the component folder names as those are the files being imported into the tests.